SilkRose/Pony/src/stories/peace-attempts-and-panic-attacks/peace-attempts-and-panic-attacks.md

 I get no response as my senses slowly come back to me.

-I open my eyes and look in the mirror laying beside me.
+I open my eyes, looking in the mirror laying beside me.

 The door is open.